ryanknittel-fdx/big-design-patterns-sandbox/readme.md

 pnpm run dev
 ```

-In dev mode, editing the components within the `patterns` package will hot-reload the example site, as the site uses the workspace to reference the `@bigcommerce-labs/patterns-sandbox` dependency.
+In dev mode, editing the components within the `patterns` package will hot-reload the example site, as the site uses the workspace to reference the `bigcommerce-design-patterns` dependency.